Sanizzang/Algorithm/Rule.md

 # Rule

 > ### Rule for study
-> 1. Solving 2 problems of which part are random for a week at least and i gonna be saved each folder related to the part.
+> 1. Solving problems of which part are random for a week and you gonna be saved each folder related to the part.
 > <br />
 >
-> 2. At least, do code review 1 times for a week on your code or you partner.
-> <br />
->
-> 3. Each problem has to be written with given a 6 steps file.
+> 2. Each problem has to be written with given a 6 steps file.
 >
 <br />
 <br />